 For a very long time, I resisted making homemade lemon curd.
-I’d pay for the overpriced jars in the grocery because making lemon curd from scratch seemed labor intensive.
+I’d pay for the overpriced jars in the grocery because making it from scratch seemed labor intensive.
 How could something that tasted so decadent be easy to make?

 Once you make it, you’ll never go back to store bought lemon curd again.

 Lemon curd is silky smooth, sweet, tart, and beautiful!
 Just look at the color – so bright and sunny!

 It’s a spread made from…you guessed it, lemons!

 It’s a delightfully rich topping or spread that’s buttery and sweet and has an intense tart flavor.
 It’s made with simple ingredients and comes together quickly on the stove.

 See recipe box below for ingredient amounts and full recipe instructions.

 Recipe yields about 1/4 cup.

 Lemon curd is made by gently cooking the ingredients together on the stove until thickened.
 It comes together quickly and I have a secret method to share with you that will deliver extra smooth lemon curd.

 A chief complaint from those who make lemon curd is that sometimes bits of cooked and curdled egg wind up in the curd.
 This is a common problem, but if you follow my method your lemon curd won’t have curdles.